 For example, certain NLP techniques are very useful for building rapport.
 Now rapport by itself will not be therapeutic.
 At the same time, it is a well-known fact that the quality of rapport between the therapist and client has a big influence on the quality & effectiveness of therapy.

 However, not everyone has these skills.
-With NLP we have incorporated skills like rapport, asking questions (Meta model & Inverse meta model), effective observation & calibration etc. as a part of the program.
+With Neuro Linguistic Programming we have incorporated skills like rapport, asking questions (Meta model & Inverse meta model), effective observation & calibration etc. as a part of the program.

 These techniques are a therapist’s delight.
 Mental health care practitioners, who have used it, are likely to agree!

-Thus, NLP becomes an awesome add-on for a therapist.
+So, while the answer to the question is NLP a therapy, “NO”, there is no denying that it is an awesome add-on for a therapist.
 The openness to experimentation, curiosity and zeal to work with clients to bring about a change, in general enhances the quality of the process.